MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 1. Choose the name of the **Container** that contains the folder of your data, and select **Next**.

-1. Navigate to the folder that contains the data in delta lake format and select it.
+1. Navigate to the folder that contains the data in Delta Lake format and select it.
 Then, select **Next**.
 A list of available tables displays.

    :::image type="content" source="media/delta-review-tables.png" alt-text="Dialog box of a list of tables to select":::